-Student housing properties are largely uninhabited for now.
+Student housing occupancy dips during winter, spring, and summer breaks.
 For those properties with energy management systems, much of what had been a manual process is now automated.
 Automation includes adjusting thermostats, shutting windows room-by-room, turning off outlets.

 With an EMS this can all be done remotely using “profiles”, which are pre-defined thermostat settings that are applied to all rooms, or groups of rooms.